-- 1. A non-conforming use or structure may be rebuilt after destruction, extended, or altered with the issuance of a Conditional Use Permit by the Development Review Board, if there is a finding that the extension or alteration will not be more detrimental to the neighborhood or environs than the existing non-conforming use or structure, and will not increase the degree of non-conformity.
-In the case of a one or two family dwelling, the finding shall be determined by the Administrative Officer. - 2.
-In the case of a one or two-family dwelling, buildings existing at the time of adoption of this bylaw (February 2014) may be added to in any direction up to thirty (30) feet from the public road center and up to ten (10) feet from any property line, with a zoning permit approved by the Administrative Officer. - 3.
-Premises may be changed from one non-conforming use to a different non-conforming use only upon the issuance of a Conditional Use Permit by the Development Review Board.
-Such a permit shall be granted only for uses listed as permitted or conditional uses in Article II of this Bylaw in the district in which the development occurs which will not
+- 1. A non-conforming use or structure may be rebuilt after destruction, extended, or altered with the approval of the Development Review Board if there is a finding that the extension or alteration will not be more detrimental to the neighborhood or environs than the existing non-conforming use or structure, and will not increase the degree of non-conformity. - 2.
+In the case of a one or two-family dwelling, buildings existing at the time of adoption of this bylaw (add adoption date) may be added to in any direction up to thirty (30) feet from the public road center and up to ten (10) feet from any property line, with a zoning permit approved by the Administrative Officer. - 3.
+Premises may be changed from one non-conforming use to a different nonconforming use only upon the issuance of a Conditional Use Permit by the Development Review Board.
+Such a permit shall be granted only for uses listed as permitted or conditional uses in

-- be more detrimental to the neighborhood or environs than the existing non-conforming use.
-Section 121 may be applied in these cases. - 4.
-A non-conforming use (or structure) which has been discontinued or not used for a period of one year or more shall not be re-established except upon the issuance of a Conditional Use Permit by the Development Review Board.
+Article II of this Bylaw in the district in which the development occurs which will not be more detrimental to the neighborhood or environs than the existing non-conforming use.

+4. A non-conforming use (or structure) which has been discontinued or not used for a period of one year or more shall not be re-established except upon the issuance of a Conditional Use Permit by the Development Review Board.
 Any other future uses or structures shall conform with this Bylaw.